Intro to Word Embeddings

 - The action of moving back and forth

 How do we know what we are talking about when we encounter this word?
 Typically, we don’t.
-When learning an embedding, we just smush all the meanings together and hope for the best.
+When learning an embedding, we just smash all the meanings together and hope for the best.
 That’s why things like ELMo, which use the entire sentence as a context, tend to perform better when needing to distinguish the different meanings.

 That’s also what Probabilistic FastText does really well.
 Instead of representing words as vectors, words are represented as Gaussian mixture models.
 Instead of learning a vector, we learn a distribution.
 This allows us to represent the different meanings of a word as different distributions, which allows us to better capture the different meanings of a word.